Torvosaurus: Description

 Among the differentiating features originally recognized between T. gurneyi and T. tanneri are the number of teeth, alongside the size and shape of the mouth.
 While the upper jaw of T. tanneri has more than 11 teeth, that of T. gurneyi has less.
 However, later examination of a new right maxilla, probably belonging to the same individual as the holotype of T. gurneyi, has determined that, while the two species can be distinguished based on the morphology of the maxillary medial wall and interdental plates, the supposedly lower number of maxillary teeth in the Portuguese form may be an artifact of preservation, since it is not possible to know the exact number of teeth in the complete maxilla at the moment.

 The material from Germany is further distinguished by the other two species by a temporal difference of c.
 10 Ma and a few morphological differences which indicate that it was the third species outside a sister taxon relationship between T. tanneri and T. gurneyi.
 The material is only 10% smaller than the maxilla of T. tanneri, although the ontogenetic stage of the specimen is unknown.
 This indicates that derived megalosaurines were already among the largest terrestrial predators of the late Middle Jurassic, with only a moderate increase in size in the genus by the Late Jurassic.
+Torvosaurus had a maxillary crown height to skull length ratio of at least 9.